smanowar/stock-analysis/README.md

 <img src=https://github.com/smanowar/stock-analysis/blob/c7c1eceec774fb714a4e0511d547f8e4b3567dbf/visuals/2017.PNG> <img src=https://github.com/smanowar/stock-analysis/blob/c7c1eceec774fb714a4e0511d547f8e4b3567dbf/visuals/2018.PNG>
 </p>

-We observed this result in 2 ways – through our original macro and through our refactored macro.
+We observed this result in 2 ways – through our original macro and through a refactored version of the original macro.
 Below we will see the differences between the 2 macros and their effect on the length of time needed to perform the task.
 The data sheet in question consisted of 3013 rows of data for both 2017 and 2018.
 For our analysis we wanted to satisfy 3 things: firstly, to display the total daily volume for the respective ticker for the year in question, secondly to display the annual return for the ticker in question, and lastly to display the ticker in question.
 Therefore, the we formatted the original macro in the following steps:
 1.	work through the rows to determine the total daily volume for the respective ticker, then